 In the movie, the students begin to break down these barriers as they share their vulnerabilities, revealing that their differences are more perceived than real.
 Yet, they also recognize how their group identities have been shaped by the school’s social hierarchy and the dynamics of the world they live in.

-This ongoing process of schismogenesis drives the evolution of institutional structures, with groups adapting to the shifting social dynamics and establishing new power relationships.
-Over time, this evolution often leads to even further differentiation, where new subgroups can emerge, sometimes challenging and other times reinforcing the existing hierarchies.
+The process of schismogenesis keeps driving how institutional structures evolve, as groups respond to social dynamics and form new power relationships.
+Over time, this can lead to further division, where new subgroups emerge—sometimes challenging the existing hierarchies, and other times reinforcing them.

 The identity of being “military” or “law enforcement” is constructed through the accreditation of certain behaviors, which are viewed as beyond the scope of normal civilian life.